Enjoy a falafel ball or wrap today on International Falafel Day!

-Today is Friday, March 20, 2020, the 80th day of the year, and the second day of spring.
-Only 229 days until presidential elections (if civilization survives).
+Today is Friday, June 12, 2020, the 172nd day of the year, with 202 days remaining.
+8 days till summer, and only 144 days until presidential elections (if civilization survives).

 Tides at the Golden Gate

 - Chaco Peace - Paraguay

 - Dia dos Namorados (Valentine's Day) - Brazil